www.stalkvictims.info

 FLASHLIGHT

 A flashlight is an essential tool in helping you avoid dangerous situations.
 They can be used to illuminate darkened spaces that could pose a threat, from an unseen pothole, ditch or street sign post to a potential attacker.
-They can also be used to dazzle an attacker, giving your time to escape or draw a weapon.
+They can also be used to dazzle an attacker, giving you time to escape or draw a weapon.
 Some are also suitable for use as impact weapons if their body is made of high strength aluminium.

 FLASHLIGHT: Wikipedia PDF manual